-When we try to solve the incisor torque or inclination, it is common to see how the planned movement does not match the clinical reality.
-How many of us have seen aligners mismatch when trying to correct the negative torque of the anterior teeth?
-Using power ridges, vestibular attachments, palatal attachments...
-Different tools, but the same result: mid-treatment rescanning to order new aligners.
+When we try to correct the torque or inclination of the incisorsHow many of us have seen aligners misaligned when trying to correct the negative torque of the anterior teeth?
+With power ridges, with vestibular attachments, with palatal attachments...
+Different tools, but the same result: having to re-scan in the middle of the treatment to order new aligners.

-Nowadays, the P.I.R. protocol (proinclination, intrusion and retrusion) is the most extended method to achieve a change of inclination in the incisors with aligners treatment.
-If we review the literature, we can see that disparate results are obtained in terms of the predictability of the inclination movement of the incisors.
-Many of these studies do not specify the way in which the movements have been planned, something that has been taken into account in the article by Jiang et al.
+As of today, the protocol P.I.R. (proinclination, intrusion and retrusion) is the most widespread method of achieving a change in incisor inclination with aligner treatment.
+If we turn to the literature, we can see that disparate results are obtained in terms of the predictability of the inclination movement of the incisors.
+Many of these studies do not specify how the movements have been planned, something that has been taken into account in the article by Jiang et al.

-- Pure inclination: 72.48%.
+- Pure tilt: 72,48%

-- Controlled inclination: 65.24%.
+- Controlled inclination: 65,24%

-- Translation: 49.50%.
+- Translation: 49,50%

-- Torque (root movement): 35.21%.
+- Torque (root movement): 35,21%

-If we transfer this to daily practice, we can conclude that, when planning a change of inclination of the incisors by means of lingual root movement, using the incisal edge of the tooth as the axis of rotation, the predictability of the movement will be very low, which will increase the risk of aligner mismatch during the treatment.
-Otherwise, if we plan a pure crown inclination or controlled inclination movement, we will achieve a more predictable inclination of the incisors.
+If we translate this into practice, we can deduce that, when planning a change of inclination of the incisors by radiculolingual movement, using the incisal edge of the teeth as the axis of rotation, the predictability of the movement will be very low, which will increase the risk of misalignment of the aligners during treatment.
+If, on the other hand, we plan a pure coronal tilt or controlled tilt movementIf the incisor inclination is more predictable, we will be able to achieve a more predictable inclination of the incisors.

 Jiang T et al. A cone-beam computed tomographic study evaluating the efficacy of incisor movement with clear aligners: Assessment of incisor pure tipping, controlled tipping, translation, and torque.
 Am J Orthod Dentofacial Orthop 2021;159:635-43